STRIX-DEV-ORG/CinemAgent/README.md

 ---

-## ⚠️ Instructions for Judges: Run locally
+## ⚠️ Instructions for Run locally

 ### Prerequisites
 - Python 3.11 or newer